neilblom/wordlist-writer/docs/Supabase_Schema.md

 Copilot must NOT introduce new fields, rename fields, or “improve” the schema.
 Copilot must treat the schema as locked and immutable.

+Schema Stability Rule
+The projects table schema is locked and must not change.
+Copilot must NOT add, rename, or remove columns unless Neil explicitly instructs it.
+All frontend → backend → Supabase fields must match this schema exactly.

 1. Table: projects
 Purpose:
 * stores metadata for each writing project